 The Company uses interest rate swap agreements designated as cash flow hedges to fix the variable interest rates on portions of the Company's debt.
 The Company also uses foreign currency contracts designated as cash flow hedges to hedge forecasted revenue transactions denominated in currencies other than the U.S. dollar.
-The Company initially reports any gain on the effective portion of a cash flow hedge, the gain is subsequently reclassified to either interest expense when the interest expense on the variable rate debt is recognized, or to cost of revenue when the hedged revenues are recorded.
+The Company initially reports any gain on the effective portion of a cash flow hedge as a component of accumulated other comprehensive loss.
+Depending on the type of cash flow hedge, the gain is subsequently reclassified to either interest expense when the interest expense on the variable rate debt is recognized, or to cost of revenue when the hedged revenues are recorded.
 If the hedged transaction becomes probable of not occurring, any gain or loss related to interest rate swap agreements or foreign currency contracts would be recognized in other income (expense).
 Further, the Company excludes the change in the time value of the foreign currency contracts from the assessment of hedge effectiveness.
-The
+The Company records the premium paid or time value of a contract on the date of purchase as an asset.
+Thereafter, the Company recognizes any change to this time value in cost of revenue.